top of page

 Pumpkins and preschoolers

-Hi readers, I can't wait to introduce you to Miss Maggie Stella a preservice teacher at West Chester University of Pennsylvania.
-I have been following Maggie, a dual major in Early Grades Preparation and Special Education on Instagram for a while.
+Hi everyone, I'm excited to introduce you to Miss Maggie Stella, a preservice teacher at West Chester University of Pennsylvania.
+I've been following Maggie, who is majoring in Early Grades Preparation and Special Education, on Instagram for a while now.
 You can find her here.
-Maggie did a super cute pumpkin activity with her preschoolers and I just had to share it with you all.
-So here she is Maggie Stella (round of applause).
+Maggie recently did a really cute pumpkin activity with her preschoolers, and I just had to share it with all of you.
+So here she is, Maggie Stella (round of applause).

-Hi everyone!
-I am currently working at an Extended School Year program during my summers, and it is where I have developed a passion for special education.
-I am currently in a field course at a Goddard Preschool every Monday and Wednesday.
-I did a pumpkin activity with them just recently and it turned out better than expected!
-Read more to find out more about what we did.
+I am currently working at an Extended School Year program during my summers, where I have developed a passion for special education.
+I'm also taking a field course at Goddard Preschool every Monday and Wednesday.
+Recently, I did a pumpkin activity with them that turned out better than expected!
+Keep reading to find out more about what we did.

-As I said before I am currently in a Goddard Preschool, and just recently I was asked to create my own center activity for the students.
-My activity was for the students to create a Jack-O-Lantern using an orange paper plate and pre-cut shapes.
-They each got to pick out shapes for the eyes and nose, but they had to tell me what shape they chose for shape identification, with a choice of a squares, triangles, and circles.
-Then I would give them all the same mouth shape for them to glue on.
+As I mentioned, I am currently at a Goddard Preschool.
+Recently, I was asked to create my center activity for the students.
+For my activity, I had the students create a Jack-O-Lantern using an orange paper plate and pre-cut shapes.
+They were each able to pick out shapes for the eyes and nose, but they had to tell me what shape they chose for shape identification, with options of squares, triangles, and circles.
+Then, I would give them all the same mouth shape for them to glue on.
 This was a great activity for shape recognition and student creativity.

-During this activity Maggie learned about the importance of putting energy into a lesson and how to adapt for students' needs.
-A great learning experience for all!
+During this activity, I learned the importance of putting energy into a lesson and how to adapt to students' needs.
+It was a great learning experience for everyone!

 Now what?
 Comment below and share your spooky Halloween ideas.